Neogoma/stardust-SDK-doc/developer/0_1_empty_project.md

 In this page we are going to cover how to setup a scene for relocation.
 The steps are valid from a simple scene or a more complex one.

-If your project already is setup with ARFoundation, you directly go to [this section](#setup-stardust-sdk-in-your-scene)
+If your project already is setup with ARFoundation, you directly go to [this section](#setup-stardust-sdk-in-your-scene).

+The final result of this tutorial is available on [Github](https://github.com/Neogoma/simple-relocation-example).

 ## Setup AR foundation in your scene